SoloSculptor/SoloSync/README.md

 # SoloSync
-Watching specific folder for Gcode and STL files and upload to SoloHost or other OctoPrint based device.
+Watching specific folder for Gcode and STL files and automatically upload to SoloHost or other OctoPrint based device.

 ## Features To-do
 - Button to verify URL